This website was created to accomplish the following:

 Students Who Decline a Counseling Referral

 Counseling is offered to students as a voluntary support service.
 It is inappropriate and ineffective to use counseling for disciplinary or enforcement purposes.
-However, students whose behavior causes serious concerns or otherwise interfere with the functioning of the class, should be brought to the attention of the instructor's Dean and the BIT.
+However, students whose behavior causes serious concerns or otherwise interfere with the functioning of the class, should be brought to the attention of the instructor's Dean and the Care Team.
 As appropriate, a determination can be made as to whether a student requires supportive outreach, monitoring for safety, academic disciplinary proceedings or accommodations.

 The Counseling Center also offers assistance to faculty and staff members in the form of consultations.
 The consultant is a counseling staff member who acts as a partner to the instructor in developing strategies to manage the emotional climate in the classroom.
 This is useful when an instructor is overburdened by worries about a fragile student, or when the deleterious effects that a problematic student has on the functioning of the class frustrate the instructor.
 Counselors have the professional training to understand emotional communications behind difficult or acting out behaviors.
 Although utilizing this service requires that the instructor allocate time beyond the classroom, it is often less demanding than struggling alone to counteract the negative effects on the class.
 The Divisions of Academic and Student Affairs both encourage instructor utilization of counseling consultation.